Allison Hueman: Career

-Allison Hueman graduated from the University of California Los Angeles in 2008 with a degree in design and media arts.
+Hueman graduated from the University of California Los Angeles in 2008 with a degree in design and media arts.
 After graduating, she worked as a freelance graphic designer and web designer.

+Early commissions and murals

-Early works by Allison Hueman include a Nike-commissioned portrait of Kobe Bryant, a mural for P Diddy's Revolt TV office and Ritual, a 9-day, free-styled, floor-to-ceiling mural installation in a 5,000 sq foot warehouse space.
-In 2013, Allison Hueman was one of the first artists commissioned to paint a mural after Los Angeles lifted its street art ban.
-In May 2014, Allison Hueman was named one of LA Weekly's People of the Year and was featured on a limited-edition cover of the issue.
+Early works by Hueman include a Nike-commissioned portrait of Kobe Bryant to commemorate his 81 point basketball game; a mural for P Diddy's Revolt TV office; and Ritual (2013), a 9-day, free-styled, floor-to-ceiling mural installation in a 5,000 sq foot warehouse space.
+In May 2014, Hueman was named one of LA Weekly's People of the Year and was featured on a limited-edition cover of the issue.